 Wealthsimple does offer advice – clients can reach out to a Wealth Concierge team to discuss financial goals and objectives over the phone, text, email or Skype.

 |The onboarding and forms process is all automated but a Nest Wealth representative speaks with every client to discuss portfolio options.

 In addition, Nest Wealth offers advice on which accounts to open, investing time horizons, goals and risk tolerance by phone, email, or in person visit.

 Wealthsimple’s platform is geared toward Millennials and indeed may be the best fit for the 20-and-30-something investor who is just starting to save.
 The company has embraced Gen Y, with a slick website and mobile app, and its cost structure is better suited for investors making regular contributions to portfolios under $250,000.

-Boomer & Echo readers receive a special $50 bonus when they open up a new account with Wealthsimple.
-Sign-up now to add this offer to your account.
+Boomer & Echo readers get a $50 cash bonus when they open and fund an account with $500 within 45 days.
+Sign-up today to add this offer to your account.

 Investors with more sizeable portfolios might find Nest Wealth and its monthly subscription plan more appealing.
 That’s because instead of taking a percentage of assets – a fee that increases as your portfolio grows – Nest Wealth’s fee is capped at $80 per month, meaning the fees in relation to your account size actually decrease over time.

 Boomer & Echo readers can try Nest Wealth free for 3 months.